 Furthermore, those that consumed less gluten, in addition, had a lower intake of cereal fiber.

-It is known that the fiber can protect against developing type 2 diabetes.
+It is known that fiber can protect against developing type 2 diabetes.

 When they adjusted for fiber and its protective effect, they found out that those in the first 20 % of gluten consumption actually had a 13% less chance to develop the chronic condition.
 Compared to the others that actually consumed around four grams or less.

-Even though there is no evidence that maintaining a diet that is gluten-free has any benefit regarding health, people still follow the ongoing trend about gluten-free food.
+Even though there is no evidence that maintaining a diet that is gluten-free has any benefit regarding health, people still follow the ongoing trend of gluten-free food.

 Note: If someone believes that they have a gluten intolerance, they need to consult their dietitian or doctor and make tests immediately.

 Bear in mind that for undiagnosed celiacs it can be potentially harmful to make a self-diagnosis of gluten sensitivity.
 And remove gluten from the usual diet.